Student Field Trips

-To schedule a field trip, call our Education Assistant at (616) 977-7683, or complete a registration request form and submit via email.
+To schedule a field trip, call our Education Assistant at (616) 977-7683, or complete a registration request form and submit via email to email@example.com.
 Please schedule your field trip a minimum of two weeks in advance.
 If scheduling during our Butterflies Are Blooming exhibition, please register early.
 Please note: Once our Education Assistant has confirmed your field trip date and time via email, then you may consider your field trip scheduled.

 We require one chaperone for every four preschoolers, six elementary students; eight middle school students; or 10 high school students.